-9.1 Notice of Petition
+9.1.
+Notice of Petition

-If a citizen wishes to present a petition to a Council meeting, notice must be given at least 9 clear days before the meeting and have over 1,000 signatures.
+If a resident of the borough or someone running a business in the borough wishes to present a petition to a Council meeting, notice must be given at least 7 working days before the meeting and the petition must have over 1,000 signatures (the signatories must either be resident of the borough or someone running a business in the borough).
 Otherwise a petition must be presented through a councillor.

-9.2 Presentation of petitions
+9.2.
+Presentation of petitions

-- 9.2.1 The petition organiser, or councillor, will be allowed three minutes to present the petition at the meeting.
-Only one person may speak to present a petition and any such presentation shall be limited to those words heading the presentation.
-There will be no more than two petitions at any Council meeting. - 9.2.2 The Council will then debate the petition for a maximum of 15 minutes. - 9.2.3 The Council will decide how to respond to the petition at the meeting.
-Such response may include: - 1. take the action the petition requests;

-- 2. not to take the action requested; - 3. or commission further investigation into the matter by the relevant Committee; - 4. the petition organiser will receive written confirmation of this decision which will also be published on the Council's website.
+- 9.2.1.
+The petition organiser, or councillor, will be allowed to present the petition at the meeting.
+Only one person may speak to present a petition and any such presentation shall be limited to those words heading the presentation..
+There will be no more than two petitions at any Council meeting. - 9.2.2.
+The Council will then debate the petition for a maximum of 15 minutes at the next Council meeting, unless the Mayor decides that urgent circumstances warrant an immediate debate - 9.2.3.
+The Mayor will call upon the Chair of the Committee within whose remit the subject of the petition falls to make a proposal at the next meeting in respect of the petition Such a proposal shall be to:: - (a) take the action the petition requests; - (b) not to take the action requested; - (c) or commission further investigation into the matter by the relevant Committee; - (d) The proposal shall be put to the vote. - (e) The petition organiser will receive written confirmation of this decision which will also be published on the Council's website.

-9.3 Number of Petitions
+9.3.
+Number of Petitions